 Find a nature reserve near you

-Restored woodland and heathland which typifies London’s semi-natural habitats, providing a home for stag beetles and woodpeckers.
+Restored woodland and heathland in Croydon which typifies London’s semi-natural habitats, providing a home for stag beetles and woodpeckers.

-Idyllic wildlife garden and award-winning visitor centre in quiet residential street
+Idyllic wildlife garden and award-winning visitor centre in a quiet residential street in Peckham.

-A designated Site of Special Scientific Interest (SSSI) supporting some of the finest examples of wet woodland in London.
+A designated Site of Special Scientific Interest (SSSI) in North Uxbridge, supporting some of the finest examples of wet woodland in London.

 A thriving acid grassland habitat, reclaimed by nature and alive with flowers and butterflies in summer in Harefield, Hillingdon.

 One of the largest of London’s six remaining lowland bogs can be found tucked away on Wimbledon Common.

 One of the finest examples of rare wet grazing meadows in London and part-designated Site of Special Scientific Interest (SSSI), near Denham, Hillingdon.